EricLBuehler/mistral.rs/README.md

 [Here](examples/python/token_source.py) is an example of setting the token source.

-If token cannot be loaded, no token will be used (i.e. effectively using `none`).
+If a token cannot be loaded, no token will be used (i.e. effectively using `none`).

 ### Loading models from local files: